|Route:||Rio De Janeiro to Rio De Janeiro|

 Day 5: Tuesday

 Today is free day for you to explore the city and an opportunity to have a walk along the beaches, maybe a swim or maybe just a long lie in!
 The famous sweep of Copacabana Beach is probably the most talked about length of sand on the planet.
-It is a fantastic location with Sugarloaf mountain at one end whilst far in the distance you see further peaks covered in Atlantic rainforest.
+It is a fantastic location with Pão de Açúcar (Sugarloaf Mountain) at one end whilst far in the distance you see further peaks covered in Atlantic rainforest.
 There are plenty of small cafes serving drinks and snacks along the beachside pavement, when you are ready for a break from the sand.
 In this stunning location even the pavements are beautiful, with white and black tiles forming waves and patterns.
 Late evening there's the option to attend the famous gay ball!

-Optional Gay Ball
+Optional Gay Ball - 80 GBP

 The balls at Carnival are part of the whole experience and this has been the most popular ball from previous years.
 If you are going to visit just one ball then this is the one we recommend!
 Put aside any inhibitions you may have, get your costume sorted - plenty of glitter absolutely necessary - and get dancing with all the other partygoers.
 It is a fantastic experience and people are generally very friendly with loads of photo opportunities and some incredible sights!
 Music is a variety of samba and more modern music so there's something for everyone, and if dancing is really not your thing there is plenty of people watching to do.
 The venue itself is like a night club rather than a lavish ballroom as the name might suggest, so the glitter and glam is created by the ballgoers rather than by the locality.
 The ball can startle some people but it really is a memorable event and one which you will talk about long after carnival has been and gone.
 Make sure you save a bit of energy for this climax to carnival.
-The ball goes from midnight on Tuesday until the early hours of Wednesday morning.
-Please note that transport is not included but it is easy to share a taxi there and back with fellow revellers.
-Please also note that you may be able to find cheaper tickets once you are in Rio.
-However, previous years tickets have been known to sell out and as a result have changed hands at more than double face value during the days leading up to the ball.
+The ball goes from midnight on Tuesday until the early hours of Wednesday morning and the ticket includes an open bar for water/soft drinks/beer/caipirinha as well as assorted finger foods.

 Day 6: Wednesday

-Optional activies – All the optional activities listed above need to be booked prior to arrival at Carnival and by 15 November 2014 at the latest.
+Optional activies – All the optional activities listed above need to be booked prior to arrival at Carnival and by 15 December 2016 at the latest.
 This can be done by contacting Dragoman's sales team or your agent.
 More details can be found here.